clarus/coq-blog/posts/2015-03-04 Write a script in Coq.md

       | _ => log (LString.s "Exactly one argument expected (the repository folder).")
       end.

 We use the list of command line arguments `argv` to get the folder in which the OPAM repository is stored.
+You can add a Coq-ish theme downloading this Bootstrap CSS:

+    curl -L https://github.com/clarus/coq-red-css/releases/download/coq-blog.1.0.2/style.min.css >html/style.min.css

+## Next time
 Next time we will see how to specify this script and prove it correct, using a reasoning by [use cases](http://en.wikipedia.org/wiki/Use_case).